-Glenn Mead, Performance Psychologist at Face Value Performance Psychology, is speaking at our L&D Thought Leaders Conference in May.
+Glenn Mead, Performance Psychologist at Face Value Performance Psychology, spoke at our L&D Thought Leaders Conference in June.
 Below, he explores what neuroscience can tell us about how the brain functions when setting goals and planning.

 Living A 24/7 'Always On' Life